joannnelee/Python-Amazon-Web-Scraper-Project/README.md

 4. Create a timestamp for the output to track when data was collected.
 5. Create CSV and write headers and data into the file.
 6. Append data to the CSV.
-7. Combining all the previous code into one function 'check_price'.
+7. Creating function 'check_price' so the process can be automated.
-8. Set a timer for 'check_price' to be run after a set amount of time and inputs data into CSV.
+8. Set a timer for 'check_price' to be run after a set amount of time and input data into CSV.